JamalMays6/Devices-Exposed-to-the-Internet/README.md

 ---
 ## 🔍 Initial Exposure Discovery

-To begin this project, we used Microsoft Defender for Endpoint and a few simple KQL queries to kick off our threat hunt.
-Our first step was querying the DeviceInfo table, which revealed that our lab VM (r3dant-ls-lab6) had been unintentionally exposed to the internet for several days.
+To begin this project, I used Microsoft Defender for Endpoint and a few simple KQL queries to kick off our threat hunt.
+My first step was querying the DeviceInfo table, which revealed that our lab VM (r3dant-ls-lab6) had been unintentionally exposed to the internet for several days.
 This raised immediate concerns and led us to investigate login activity, failed access attempts, and signs of brute force attacks.
 Here's one of the queries that we started with.